iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 assumptions and practical implications, and concludes with open challenges for the field.

-## A Concrete Example: SIR Model with Weekend Reporting Delay
+## A Concrete Example - SIR Model with Weekend Reporting Delay

 Before formalizing these concepts, we introduce a concrete running example: the Susceptible-Infected-Recovered (SIR) epidemic model with weekend reporting delays